Note Some products might not be available in your country or region.

 Some products might not be available in your country or region.

-If you're having trouble with your Surface Pro model, Surface 3, or Surface Book, you may be able to restore or reset it to solve the problem.
+If you're having trouble with your Surface, you may be able to restore or reset it to solve the problem.

 Should you restore or reset your Surface?